 there a reason to do that?
 And if we did, what kind of data would we use?
-Just, again, rough, not looking for the best or the -- that it would be worth our while to do that.

-PROF. LEVITT: Yeah.
+Just, again, rough, not looking for the best or the - PROF. LEVITT: Yeah.
 So actually this -- I'm sorry.

 COMMISSIONER ANDERSEN: Well, just to get enough